Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

     ## [1] 0

-I checked the number of unique user from the ‘id’ column
+I checked the number of unique users from the ‘id’ column.

 ``` r
 sleep_day %>%